daveontrack/CROP-RECOMMENDATION-SYSTEM/README.md

 The Crop Recommendation System is a machine learning-powered tool that helps farmers and agricultural experts choose the best crops to grow based on soil, climate, and environmental conditions.

-Whether you're a farmer, researcher, or policymaker, this tool provides data-driven crop suggestions to maximize yield and profit.
+this tool provides data-driven crop suggestions to maximize yield and profit.

 ---